AMP Terraform Integration

 Manually Modifying Infrastructure

-Depending on the cloud provider used and dependencies between resources declared in the Terraform configuration file(s), manually modifying or deleting infrastructure resources has a big change to put the Terraform deployment in an UNRECOVERABLE error state.
+Depending on the cloud provider used and dependencies between resources declared in the Terraform configuration file(s), manually modifying or deleting infrastructure resources is a big change, enough to put the Terraform deployment in an UNRECOVERABLE error state.

 sensor that shows {tf.plan.message=Terraform in UNRECOVERABLE error state., tf.errors=<...>, tf.plan.status=ERROR, tf.resource.changes=[{resource.addr=.., resource.action=No action.
 Unrecoverable state.}]}